Last Updated on

 If you really want to get it right, consult with a registered dietician or nutritionist to help you figure it out.

-You can get protein from shakes, bars and supplements, but eating whole foods with naturally occurring nutrients is always going to be the best thing for your body.
+You can get protein from shakes, bars and some of these highly popular protein powders, but eating whole foods with naturally occurring nutrients is always going to be the best thing for your body.
 Here are some delicious ideas for protein rich snacks.

 Eggs are great to eat any time of day, not just for breakfast.
 They contain all the essential amino acids your body needs to get through your diet.